A Woman in Berlin: Characters

-The unnamed narrator is a woman who recounts her life through eight weeks in Berlin at the end of the war.
-She describes herself as a thirty year old “pale faced blonde always dressed in the same winter coat”.
-The narrator lives alone at first in an abandoned apartment but then moves in with the widow when the Russians arrive.
+The unnamed Narrator is a woman who recounts her life through eight weeks in Berlin at the end of the war.
+She describes herself as a thirty year old "pale faced blonde always dressed in the same winter coat".
+The Narrator lives alone at first in an abandoned apartment but then moves in with the Widow when the Soviets arrive.
 She was a journalist before the war that traveled to numerous countries and speaks different languages, including a bit of Russian and French.
-During the stay of the Russians she is subject to numerous horrific rape attacks which leads her to seek a sexual relationship with lieutenant Anatol and then the Major in order get some sort of “protection” from all other Russian soldiers.
+During the stay of the Soviets she is subject to numerous horrific rape attacks which leads her to seek a sexual relationship with lieutenant Anatol and then the Major in order get some sort of "protection" from all other Soviet soldiers.
 These relationships also give her access to food.
-After the Russians leave, she works with German women to clear the rubble, clean clothes, and eventually finds a job with a Hungarian starting a press.
+After the Soviets leave, she works with German women to clear the rubble, clean clothes, and eventually finds a job with a Hungarian starting a press.